Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Important notes:
     - Drill fields can only be applied to fields that are also in the same model.
 E.g. pipeline history can’t take fields from the opportunities field
     - We cannot drill into table calculations at the moment - that’s why attended to S1 is not showing up as a drill field.
 Also SDR ramping performance
+- View labels can be the same as different views to ensure they are listed under one view header
+- Images are brought in via a URL combined with some HTML
+- A good rule of thumb could be to only persist tables when they are referenced by other views or when they require the performance of a materialized table

 ## Glossary
 - LookML: language to describe LookML models in database